mathigon/textbooks/probability/content.md

 Welcome to the most spectacular game show on the planet!
 You now have a once-in-a-lifetime chance of winning a fantastic sports car which is hidden behind one of these three doors.
 Unfortunately, there are only goats behind the other two doors.
-Simply tap on one to make your choice!
+Select one to make your choice!

     .monty-hall.selectable
       .door-box: .door